agude/agude.github.io/_drafts/2023-10-15-large_language_models_for_data_cleaning.md

 categories:
   - generative-ai
   - machine-learning
+  - california-traffic-data
 ---

 {% capture file_dir %}/files/chatgpt{% endcapture %}

-I maintain the [SWITRS-to-sqlite][s2s] Python library that parses and cleans up California Highway Patrol traffic collision database.
-One of the fields the officers have to fill out at the scene of the crash is the brand[^make] of the car.
-This field is a free text field, but there is a very limited number of common brands, so it should be converted to a categorical variable.
+I maintain the [SWITRS-to-sqlite][s2s] Python library that parses and cleans up California Highway Patrol's traffic collision database.
+One of the fields the responding officer has to fill out at the scene of the crash is the make[^make] of the vehicle.
+This field is a free text field, but there is a relatively small number of common brands, so it should be mapped to a categorical column.

-[^make]: Referred to in America as the "make" of the car.
+[^make]:
+    The "make" of a vehicle is the brand of the manfacturer, like 'Honda', 'Ford', 'Tesla', etc.

 [s2s]: {% post_url 2016-11-01-switrs_to_sqlite %}

-This is easy when the officer writes `FORD` or `HONDA`, which they mostly do.
-But since they can write anything they occasionally make it a little harder on us by abbreviating or mistyping, for example `VOLX` and `DODDGE`.
+This is straightforward when the officer writes `FORD` or `HONDA`, which they mostly do.
+But since the officer can write anything, they occasionally make it a little harder on us by abbreviating or mistyping, for example `VOLX` and `DODDGE`.
 And sometimes they make it impossible by writing `--` or `______`.

 The solution is to go through, one by one, and create a [mapping][enum_post]
 like: